cshmookler/cpp_template/README.md

 # **C++ Project Template**

-C++ project template with automatic versioning, LLVM tools, Conan, and Meson.
+C++ project template with automatic versioning, LLVM tools, Conan, Meson, and GoogleTest integration.

 ## **Make it your own (for Unix-like systems)**